Pen Testing REST API with Burp Suite

 Rules of Engagement:

-Before we begin, it’s important to note that due to the nature of this blog, I assume the reader understands the correct use-case scenarios for when penetration testing is and isn’t allowed against a host service, and thus I and MindPoint Group are not responsible for actions taken on the reader’s behalf.
-I shouldn’t have to say this, but only use these instructions to test APIs that you are permitted to test, either your own or your customers (if you have a written Rules of Engagement (ROE) agreement outlining the scope of your testing!).
-If you are new or interested in entering the penetration testing or vulnerability analysis field, please comment at the end of this blog or reach out to me personally and I’d be happy to help you get started down the right path.
+Before beginning, it’s important to note that due to the nature of this article, I assume the reader understands the correct use-case scenarios for when penetration testing is and isn’t allowed against a host service, and thus I and MindPoint Group are not responsible for actions taken on the reader’s behalf.
+Only use these instructions to test APIs that you are permitted to test, either your own or your customers (if you have a written Rules of Engagement (ROE) agreement outlining the scope of your testing!).
+If you are new or interested in entering the penetration testing or vulnerability analysis field, please reach out to me personally and I’d be happy to help you get started down the right path.

 For the case in this blog, we’re going to be using Damn Vulnerable Web Service (DVWS) for our test scenarios.
 It’s a very simple and easy to use webservice that supports a vulnerable RESTful API we can test.